 He won 19 games, led the league in ERA and complete games, and won the AL Rookie of the Year Award easily.
 He finished second in the Cy Young Award voting and 11th in MVP voting despite playing for a team that was hopelessly out of contention.
 None of the attention fazed him.
 He wore ragged blue jeans, drove a rusty pickup, and drank cheap beer.

 The following spring he was still Mark, still that character, care-free and youthful.
 He was playing around in the outfield during spring training, shagging flies with his teammates.
 A ball sailed toward him and The Bird leaped in the air in a futile attempt to snare it.
 But he wasn’t a bird, and he didn’t have wings – he couldn’t fly.
 When he landed, he wrenched his knee.
 He continued to pitch, and with that bum knee, he altered his motion, tearing the muscle.
 But he didn’t know that then, no one did.
 He started the ‘77 season with two losses, then strung together six Bird-like victories: crisp, two-hour games with plenty of knee-high fastballs, cheering fans, and antics on the mound.
-But by July his wing was dead.
+He was named to the All-Star team for a second time, but by July his wing was dead.

 He was never an effective big league pitcher again.
 He was always “attempting a comeback” or “poised to return.“ He was still “The Bird” when he pitched, but it wasn’t as glamorous when he couldn’t win like he had in the Summer of 1976.
 It wasn’t until the mid-1980s, after he had been released by the Tigers and failed in a comeback with his hometown Red Sox, that doctors (with new technology) recognized the severity of the damage to his famous right arm.
 The rotator cuff was nearly torn clean through.
 But by that time he was a truck driver, a farmer, a former ballplayer.